The food this year has been mixed. On one hand, some things totally blew me away and on the other, some just didn’t work.

 The corn was a disaster at the start as I lost a fair few infant plants.
 There wasn’t really enough time to get them going again.
 They’ve been giving us some cobs over the last month or so.
 There’s a few more to go too.

-The courgettes are as last year going mental and producing so many.
+The courgettes are the same as last year going mental and producing so many.
 I made the conscious effort to pick small.
 Last year the largest got close to 2 feet long.

 The same I do for the cucumbers.
 You should always pick when small as they can get bitter and tasteless the bigger they get.